Also known as: ring support, ring hold, rings support position, support on rings

 What are the main benefits of the Ring Support Hold?

-The hold builds shoulder stability, triceps and chest strength, and core bracing while improving ring control.
-It reinforces scapular depression and pressing mechanics useful for dips, presses and advanced ring skills.
+The hold builds shoulder stability, triceps strength and core control while improving scapular positioning on rings.
+It’s foundational for ring dips, presses and other upper-body ring skills.

-What common mistakes should I avoid when doing the Ring Support Hold?
+What common mistakes should I avoid during the Ring Support Hold?

 How can I progress or regress the Ring Support Hold?